Twin Perspectives

 tashkent travel

-We didn’t feel uncomfortable at all exploring the city, even at night, where the bustling streets felt well lit and safe.
-In fact, we felt like any other group of locals or ex pats enjoying the city.
-As you’ll discover, Tashkent is a huge melting pot of different cultures, with many Russians now living in the city, having left their country during the conflict.
+We didn’t feel uncomfortable at all exploring the city, even at night, when the bustling streets were well lit and safe.
+Violent crime is rare in Tashkent, which also obviously contributes to its reputation as a very safe city.
+In fact, we felt like any other group of locals or ex pats enjoying the city – happily joining the huge melting pot of different cultures that now call this city home.

 Bukhara